 Oedemera lurida

-I've often encountered what I thought was this species, smallish sage-green Oedemera, only to be put off from the identification by a clear gap between the elytra.
-The keys seem to suggest that this points to nobilis and I think I have occasionally misidentified this species as nobilis.
-More often I've left them unidentified but struggled to make sense of it.
+I often used to encounter smallish sage-green Oedemera that I thought might be this species, only to be put off from the identification by a clear gap between the elytra.
+The keys seem to suggest that this points to nobilis and I'm now sure that this led me to misidentify this species as nobilis on several occasions.
+Many other times I left them unidentified, struggling to make sense of how these rather different-looking insects could be nobilis, despite seemingly keying to nobilis.
 At first I was using Hackston's key which says for lurida (and virescens), "Elytra not narrowing towards the tip or only slightly and evenly so with elytra touching one another almost to the tip."
 To me that means if there's a gap between the elytra going half way up or more then it's got to be nobilis.
 Duff allows for "slight gaping" with "Elytra not markedly narrowed apically, the suture not or only slightly gaping" for lurida and virescens vs. "clearly gaping" for nobilis.
 I find both misleading.
 Looking through my photos of both species and photos online, there clearly is a difference in the extent of gaping, but to my eyes the gape on lurida is often pretty clear, even if it is never as wide as it usually is on nobilis.
 Some individuals seem a bit too close to call.

 Oedemera lurida, North Elmham Cathedral Meadows (Norfolk, UK), 26th June 2020

-On this individual I *think* the appendages near the tip of the abdomen make it a male.
+This individual has appendages near the tip of the abdomen which I think makes it a male.
 Assuming I'm right then it has to be lurida despite a fairly obviously gaping gap between the elytra extending well up towards the base.

 Oedemera lurida, North Elmham Cathedral Meadows (Norfolk, UK), 20th July 2020